Michael Ramsey: Early life

-Ramsey was born in Cambridge, England in 1904.
-His parents were Arthur Stanley Ramsey (1867–1954) and Mary Agnes Ramsey née Wilson (1875–1927); his father was a Congregationalist and mathematician and his mother was a socialist and suffragette.
-He was educated at Sandroyd School, Wiltshire, King's College School, Cambridge, Repton School (where the headmaster was a future Archbishop of Canterbury, Geoffrey Francis Fisher) and Magdalene College, Cambridge, where his father was president of the college.
+Ramsey was born in Cambridge, England, in 1904.
+His parents were Arthur Stanley Ramsey (1867–1954) and Mary Agnes Ramsey née Wilson (1875–1927); his father was a Congregationalist and mathematician and his mother was a socialist and suffragist.
+He was educated at Sandroyd School, at the time based in the large village of Cobham in Surrey (now near the village of Tollard Royal in Wiltshire), followed by King's College School, Cambridge, Repton School (where the headmaster was a future Archbishop of Canterbury, Geoffrey Francis Fisher) and Magdalene College, Cambridge, where his father was president of the college.
 At university he was president of the Cambridge Union Society and his support for the Liberal Party won him praise from H. H. Asquith.

 Ramsey's elder brother, Frank P. Ramsey (1903–1930), was a mathematician and philosopher (of atheist convictions).
 He was something of a prodigy who, when only 19, translated Wittgenstein's Tractatus into English.

 During his time in Cambridge, Ramsey came under the influence of the Anglo-Catholic dean of Corpus Christi College, Edwyn Clement Hoskyns.
 On the advice of Eric Milner-White he trained at Cuddesdon, where he became friends with Austin Farrer and was introduced to Orthodox Christian ideas by Derwas Chitty.
-He graduated in 1927 with a First-class degree in Theology.
+He graduated in 1927 with a first-class degree in theology.

 Ordained ministry

 Ramsey was ordained in 1928 and became a curate in Liverpool, where he was influenced by Charles Raven.

 After this he became a lecturer to ordination candidates at the Bishop's Hostel in Lincoln.
 During this time he published a book, The Gospel and the Catholic Church (1936).
-He then ministered at St Botolph's Church, Boston and at St Bene't's Church, Cambridge, before being offered a canonry at Durham Cathedral and the Van Mildert Chair of Divinity in the Department of Theology at Durham University.
+He then ministered at St Botolph's Church, Boston and at St Bene't's Church, Cambridge, before being offered the Van Mildert Chair of Divinity in the Department of Theology at Durham University, and a canonry at Durham Cathedral.
 After this, in 1950, he became the Regius Professor of Divinity at Cambridge, but left to become a bishop after only a short time in office.

-Ramsey married Joan A. C. Hamilton (1910–1995) at Durham in the early summer of 1942.
+Ramsey married Joan A. C. Hamilton (1909–1995) at Durham in the early summer of 1942.